ioBroker/ioBroker.js-controller/README.md

 When local interfaces are required or the host system is reaching its resource limits, the ioBroker system can be distributed to additional hosts.
 All hosts in a multihost environment are connected to the same states and objects databases and are thus synchronized with each other.

 When the states and/or objects databases are provided by an js-controller process on one host, this "master" host needs to be configured so the databases are available on the local network.
-TO do so, enter 0.0.0.0 as the address in ```iobroker setup custom``` instead of 127.0.0.1.
+To do so, enter 0.0.0.0 as the address in ```iobroker setup custom``` instead of 127.0.0.1.

 All other hosts are configured to connect to this master host.